1. A dialogue about merits and demerits of mobile phone

 Mim: Good morning, Doctor.

-Doctor: Good morning, how can I help you?
+Doctor: Good morning!
+How can I help you today?

-Mim: I went to a feast day before yesterday and I’d heavy dinner there.
+Mim: The day before yesterday, I went to a feast and had a heavy dinner.

-Doctor: I think it’s minor stomach infection.
-I’m prescribing some medicine for 5 days and you’ll feel better.
+Doctor: I think it’s a minor stomach infection.
+I’ll give you some medicine for 5 days, and you’ll feel better.

-Mim: But how long do I need to be at home?
-My school exam will start from next week.
+Mim: How long should I stay at home?
+My school exam is next week.

 18. A dialogue between two friends on bad effects of tree plantation or deforestation is given below